African Small Carnivore Research Initiatives

 Ms Margarida Franco

-I am an MSc student at the University of Évora (Portugal).
-My research project is titled "Resting ecology of the small-spotted (Genetta genetta) and Cape (Genetta tigrina) genets in an area of sympatry in the Great Fish River Nature Reserve, South Africa".
-I am supervised by Dr Filipe Carvalho and co-supervised by Prof. João Rabaça and Prof. Emmanuel Do Linh San.
+Margarida was a MSc student at the University of Évora (Portugal).
+Her research project was titled "Resting ecology of the small-spotted (Genetta genetta) and Cape (Genetta tigrina) genets in an area of sympatry in the Great Fish River Nature Reserve, South Africa".
+She was supervised by Dr Filipe Carvalho and co-supervised by Prof. João Rabaça and Prof. Emmanuel Do Linh San.

 South Africa